Registration is open for the All Belong Spring Book Study Course that begins January 22, 2025!

 1. Get to know the individual.
 Every person who uses a wheelchair will have a different protocol (and this protocol can change over time).
 Each person has different items they may need assistance with and items they do not.
 Seek the input of parents and the student.

 2. Provide specific instructions.
-Based on what you know from item #1 above, provide specific instructions each school year to the child who is a wheelchair user and their classmates.
+Based on what you know from step one, provide clear and specific instructions each school year to the child who is a wheelchair user and their classmates.

 3. Both sides get lessons.
 The wheelchair user gets instructions about having a "driver's license" that can get taken away if needed.
 They are to motor safely - and, if possible - advocate for themselves when needing assistance.

 4. Give specific instructions to peers.
-It is a privilege to be able to be a "co-driver" at times, but any infraction loses them their license as well.
+It is a privilege to be able to be a "co-driver" at times.
+However, any infraction loses them their license as well.
 If the “co-driver” takes one speedy push down a ramp, they no longer have a peer license.

 6. Establish goals.
 While the child may benefit from motoring independently down the hall once per day, to do more than that might be too tiring.
 School is educational, and while we want to focus on some physical therapy goals, always promoting independence can take student’s energy away from their academic goals.
 There may need to be a balance between physical goals and academic goals with some students.